PaulZC/Iridium_9603_Beacon/LEARN.md

 If you are going to use solar power, use the 10F super capacitors described above.

-If you are going to run exclusively from batteries or USB, then 1F super capacitors will suffice.
+If you are going to run exclusively from batteries or USB, then 1F super capacitors will suffice if you increase the super capacitor charge current to 150mA.
+Do this by replacing R2 with a 12K resistor instead of 30K.
+Remember that a draw of 150mA would be too much for the solar panels.

 The BOM lists the different parts you'll need for the two configurations.
 Here are images of V1 of the beacon configured for batteries plus 1F capacitors: